First Congregational Church (Salt Lake City, Utah): Founding and construction of first building

 The church was founded in a period when mining activity had started to attract non-Mormons to the Utah Territory.
 The American Home Missionary Society sent minister Norman McLeod to the Utah Territory to minister to military personnel and other non-Mormons, as well as to evangelize to the Mormon population.
 The first worship service that McLeod conducted in Salt Lake City, on 22 January 1865, was the city's first Protestant religious service.
 McLeod delivered a strong anti-Mormon message in his sermons, attracting large audiences.
 Soon a congregation was formally organized.
 At first, services were held in rented space and at Fort Douglas (where McLeod was the military chaplain), but by mid-February the congregation was actively planning to construct a church building of its own.
-The building project was aided by donations by supporters in California.
+The building project was aided by donations by supporters in Northern California.
 The church's first permanent home, named Independence Hall, was an adobe building at Third South, west of Main, built at a cost of $5000 and designed to seat 200 people.
 The church moved into Independence Hall and began holding services there in November 1865.